(Text last updated: January 2016)

 - how the parish has addressed stewardship and the scope for increasing giving in order to remove the need for additional support from other parishes.

-The Mission Resourcing Officer, is available to offer assistance to parishes in this situation, and can be contacted at the Diocesan Office.
+The Church Growth Officer, is available to offer assistance to parishes in this situation, and can be contacted at the Diocesan Office.

 Applications for the second category of grants should be submitted on the form provided and parishes should ensure that their annual Accounts, Mission Statistics form and annual Return of Parish Finance have been submitted to the Diocesan Office.